 Memrise App Review

-To use Memrise as a desktop app, you need to install either the BlueStacks or the Nox app player first.
+To use Memrise as a desktop app, you must first install the BlueStacks or the Nox app player.
 You’ll find them in the Apple Store and Microsoft Store.
-Second, use the search bar to find the “Memrise: Fun Language Learning” option, download it, and log in.
-The desktop and mobile apps offer the same features as the website version.
-The exceptions are grammar, pronunciation, and offline mode.
-The features available in the Memrise app are:
+Second, use the search bar to find the “Memrise: Fun Language Learning” option, download it and log in.

 - Learn New Words